 Job Descriptions Summary:

 Unit Leader: At least 21 years of age with camp experience and good leadership skills.
 Supervises counselors, organizes, plans and works with program areas daily.
+Must have drivers license and a clean driving record.

 Adventure Program Coordinator: At least 21 years of age.
 Must have experience with rock climbing, belaying, and outdoor adventure activities.
 Coordinate and facilitate adventure activities (on and off site).
 This includes: High ropes course, zip line, climbing chimney, bouldering room, off-site rock climbing, off-site biking, and other special adventure trips.
-Must have driver's license and clean driving record.
+Must have driver's license and a clean driving record.

 Adventure Counselor: At least 21 years of age .
 Lives in a small group of 8-10 campers as their guide and role model for the week.
 Leads Bible studies, worship, group building, recreation, and more.
 Adventure counselors will be the counselors for the Adventurers program and other programs with off-site adventures.
 Additional training will be provided prior to summer staff training.
 Must have an interest and some experience with rock climbing.
-Must have driver's license and clean driving record.
+Must have driver's license and a clean driving record.

 Riding Instructor: At least 19 years of age.
 Assists the stable manager in training, feeding, health care, equipment up-keep, and overall safety in the horse program.
 Assists in teaching campers proper care and riding techniques.